infothrill/ansible-role-nullmailer/README.md

 nullmailer_relay_user: john@example.com
 ```

 The SMTP username for authenticating with the `nullmailer_relay_host`.
+Can be set to empty string, in which case authentication is skipped entirely (useful for example in case you use IP based trust).

 ```yml
 nullmailer_relay_pass: 50m3p455w0r6